 As I said: I don't know if this is a bug or not, maybe it is (or was) a wrong configured WAN port in the older versions of pfsense (<=2.4.4).
 Or it is a problem of the Intel PRO/1000 Nics in FreeBSD 11.2-RELEASEE-p3, which is used in pfsense 2.4.4 and weren't a problem in older versions of FreeBSD, which were used in older versions of pfsense.

-#2 Updated by Jim Pingle 8 months ago
+Updated by Jim Pingle about 3 years ago

 - Status changed from New to Not a Bug

 This is most likely a hardware/chipset quirk on your environment and not a bug per se.

 I run several boxes like that, with the parent NIC and tagged VLANs and they are all solid on 2.4.4

 If you are interested in discussing and diagnosing the issue further, start a thread on the forum or pfSense subreddit.